Ruhrozz/nixos/README.md

 > Default password for root connection is `ASDzxc123`, do not forget to update pass with passwd.

-- Clone repo and update `hardware-configuration.nix` or use `scp` to copy repo to remote host

 ## Remote (home-manager apps without gui)

 You only need to install home-manager.